mockk/mockk/README.md

 stackTracesAlignment=left|center
 ```

-Where `stackTracesAlignment` determines whether to align the stack traces displayed when showing recorded calls to the center (default) or to the left (more coherent with usual JVM stackTraces).
+Where `stackTracesAlignment` determines whether to align the stack traces displayed when showing recorded calls to the center (default) or to the left (more consistent with usual JVM stackTraces).

 ## DSL tables